Table Of Contents

 • How do buyers educate themselves on these goals and challenges?

-• What are the consequences of inaction by the buyer?
+• What are the consequences of the buyer's inaction?

-• How do buyers decide whether the goal or challenge should be prioritised?
+• How do buyers decide whether a goal or challenge should be prioritised?

 Stage 2 – Consideration